WheatonCS/Lexos/test/test_suite/Scrubbing/Punctuation/README.md

 SpanishPunc1Results.txt

-1. UPLOAD FILES
+1. Upload files

-2. SCRUB:
+2. Scrub:
     - Remove All Punctuation
     - Make Lowercase
     - Remove Digits

-3. RESULTS:
+3. Results:
     - nine files with all forms of punctuation removed
+    - see ResultsToExpect